 Apex Social Club Attire & Dress Code

 Apex has the strictest dress code of any venue on the strip.
-In fact, their prohibited items list is quite hilarious.
+In fact, their prohibited items list is humorous.
 I’m sure they put a few in for the shock factor, but I applaud what they did here.
-Although some may sound absurd, these restrictions are smart because you know Apex will always have a classy crowd.
+Although some may sound absurd, these restrictions are smart because you know Apex will always be keeping it classy.

 Apex Social Club Tickets